Rungutan/sentry-fargate-cf-stack/README.md

 ```

+____

+Also, I cannot stress this enough, but **PLEASE, PLEASE, FOR THE LOVE OF ALL THAT IS HOLY**, use custom values for these parameters:
+- SentrySystemSecretKey
+- InitialAdminUserEmail
+- InitialAdminUserPassword

 ## Final thoughts

 Performance Testing and Performance Monitoring ho hand in hand and none of them must be missing from the toolchain of any good DevOps, Developer or QA.